sikmat/Python/README.md

 DICTIONARIES: work with Key-Value pairs. import defaultdict from collections package, it easier to work with. defaultdict creates a new default value if a key doesn't exist yet, instead returning an error.
 You must specify   the type of object you want returned.

 LIST COMPREHENSIONS: enclosed in square brackets.
-Enables you to filter or apply functions to every item in the list
+Enables you to filter or apply functions to every item in the list.
+They are useful for cleaning string and handling large datasets

+LIST COMPREHENSIONS with FUNCTIONS
+SPLIT Function: Allows you to split a string based on a given character or string, using a period as a delimiter or spaces if there is no delimiter available.
+The string is then separated from the period.
+To remove periods and apply lowercase we can create a function which uses "replace" and "lower" functions to remove periods and convert string to lowercase

 #DAY 5